 Shamima Begum was 15 when she left her home in London in 2015 and travelled to Istanbul to join ISIS and marry Dutch convert Yago Riedijk, a convicted terrorist.
 In the years since, Begum has tried to return to her home in the UK, but had her citizenship revoked.
-Now, courts have ruled that she will be allowed back into the country to fight her case for her rights.
-The questions surrounding her are whether she should be allowed her citizenship or forced to face the consequences of her alleged actions.
-It is not a case that comes with easy answers.
-But as a now 20-year-old who was only a teenager when she left the country, is Shamima Begum a terrorist or a victim of child grooming?
+Now, courts have ruled that she will not be allowed back into the country to fight her citizenship case.
+But as a now 21-year-old who was only a teenager when she left the country, is Shamima Begum a terrorist or a victim of child grooming?

 I don’t regret coming here

 Four years after she left her London home, Begum was found in a Syrian refugee camp.
 She had had two children (both of whom had died) and was nine months pregnant with a third.
 Her husband was in captivity.
 She was 19.
 In an interview with the Times, she said, 'I’m not the same silly little 15-year-old schoolgirl who ran away from Bethnal Green four years ago.'
 She also said, 'I don’t regret coming here.'
 Her words go a long way to describing some of the complications surrounding her case.
 She might have been a child when she left the UK, but years later, she also stated that she didn’t regret her actions.